LuisSanchez/backend-app-for-menus/README.md

-## Description
+## New Nora's Menu

+### About
-The current process consist of a person (Nora) sending a text message via Whatsapp to all the chilean employees, the message contains today's menu with the different alternatives for lunch.
+Nora's Menu is a simple application that consist of a person sending a text message via Whatsapp to all the chilean employees, the message contains today's menu with the different alternatives for lunch, for example:

 > Hola!
 > Dejo el menú de hoy :)